rocket-pool/old.docs.rocketpool.net/src/guides/staking/via-rp.md

 </center>

-:::: tabs
-::: tab Using the Prater Test Network
 Ensure that **Custom Token** is selected in this dialog.
 In the **Token Contract Address** box, put the following value: